 • Save the changes by clicking OK.

-As we’ve mentioned, this can only temporarily fix reboot loop on Windows 10.
-As such, we recommend that you proceed with the method listed below.
+As we’ve mentioned, this can only temporarily fix the reboot loop on Windows 10.
+Therefore, we recommend that you proceed with the method listed below.

 Before you follow our instructions, you have to be completely confident that you can complete the process without making any mistakes.
 Keep in mind that the Windows Registry is a sensitive database.